mozilla-services/heka/docs/source/config/outputs/http.rst

 - method (string, optional):
 	HTTP request method to use, must be one of GET, POST, or PUT.
 Defaults to POST.
-- flush_interval (uint32, optional):
-	Elapsed interval, in milliseconds, after which an HTTP request will be made.
-A value of zero means time elapsed will never trigger a flush.
-	Defaults to zero.
-- flush_count (uint32, optional):
-	Number of messages that must be processed before an HTTP request will be made.
-A value of zero means that message count will never trigger a flush.
-	Defaults to one.
-At least one of `flush_interval` and `flush_count` must be non-zero.
 - username (string, optional):
 	If specified, HTTP Basic Auth will be used with the provided user name.
 - password (string, optional):